Chase Sapphire Reserve approval tips

+Chase Sapphire Reserve approval tips

+>

-- Disclose all of your income.
+> - Disclose all of your income.
 For example, you can include salaries, investments, Social Security benefits, retirement, income from others you can use to regularly pay your bills (if you’re 21 or older) and child support or alimony

+>

-Of course, being polite, friendly and professional doesn’t hurt either.
+> Of course, being polite, friendly and professional doesn’t hurt either.
 You’d be astounded at how much power the phone rep has.

+>

-The Chase Sapphire Reserve is incredibly popular for good reason (read our Chase Sapphire Reserve review).
+> The Chase Sapphire Reserve is incredibly popular for good reason (read our Chase Sapphire Reserve review).
 With a welcome bonus of 50,000 Chase Ultimate Rewards points (worth $750 in travel booked through the Chase portal) after meeting minimum spending requirements, plus a slew of benefits that can save you money and give you peace of mind when you travel, it’s a no-brainer for the frequent traveler.

+>

-I waited a long time before diving into a Chase Sapphire Reserve application, and got instantly approved.
-Being patient means I now have one of the best travel credit cards in my wallet, and it’s there for the long term.
+> I waited a long time before diving into a Chase Sapphire Reserve application, and got instantly approved.
+Being patient means I now have one of the best credit cards for travel in my wallet, and it’s there for the long term.